Sidaleks79/docs/object-storage-policy.md

         - __service__ - `s3`
         - __relative-id__ - `bucket_name` or `bucket_name/object_name`, or `bucket_name/*`, etc

-    The ARN format for object storage resources reduces to the following:
+    The ARN format for S3 resources reduces to the following:
     ```json
     arn:aws:s3:::bucket_name/obj_name
     ```
     For more information, see [Resource](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-arn-format.html)
     - `"Condition"` - Conditions for when a policy is in effect.
-You can use AWS‐wide keys and Amazon S3‐specific keys to specify conditions in an object storage access policy.
+You can use AWS‐wide keys and Amazon S3‐specific keys to specify conditions in S3 access policy.
 For more information, see [Condition key examples](https://docs.aws.amazon.com/AmazonS3/latest/userguide/amazon-s3-policy-keys.html)

-### Template of policy structure for object storage browser we use
+### Template of policy structure for S3 browser we use

 ```json
 {